bionanogenomics/local_guided_assembly/README.md

 ## Set-up & Dependencies

 Conda environment and Solve need to be installed in order to run pipelines.
 The following describes Solve installation in a Linux operating system.

-1. Acquire `*.tar.gz` of Solve (e.g. Solve 1.7.2.tar.gz) from [Bionano Software Download](https://bionano.com/software-downloads/).
+In general, the latest `*.tar.gz` of Solve can be downloaded from [Bionano Software Download](https://bionano.com/software-downloads/).
+Installation guide in a Linux operating system can be found in [30182 Bionano Solve Installation Guide](https://bionano.com/wp-content/uploads/2023/08/CG-30182-Bionano-Solve-Installation-Guide.pdf) Page 5.

+Alternatively, if using Solve 3.7.2:

+1. Acquire `*.tar.gz` of Solve 3.7.2.tar.gz.
 2. Install `bionano_python3.0.yaml`.
 ```
 conda env create --file bionano_python3.0.yml